 But it may be entirely appropriate to adjust your allocation to better suit your ability, willingness and need to take risk.
-This can be easily done by calibrating the stock-to-bond ratio to reflect a more aggressive or conservative posture while maintaining the relative ratios between the equity asset classes.
-(Readers of Simple Money have exclusive access to a page devoted to delving further into customizing the Simple Money Portfolio: www.SimpleMoneyPortfolio.com/customization.)
+This can be easily done by calibrating the stock-to-bond ratio to reflect a more aggressive or conservative posture while maintaining the relative ratios between the equity asset classes, the subject of our next chapter.

 A Word of Caution